JaehoonSong12/ydjs-projects/README.md

 - **OIT/Canvas Account Name:** Jaehoon Song

 ## Main Scene
-The main scene of the project is
+The main scene of the project is the following.
 ```
-/Assets/Scenes/SampleScene.unity
+./Assets/Scenes/SampleScene.unity
 ```
-.

 ## Observations in Build and Code
 - **Build Observations:**